Action items: Definition, how to write, and examples

 Action items help keep projects organized

 A good project manager will send out a list of action items after a meeting to ensure that everyone is on the same page about next steps.
-Some project managers organize their action items based on meeting minutes or meeting notes as a way to categorize their tasks.
+Some project managers organize their action items based on meeting minutes or meeting notes to categorize their tasks.
 When writing action items this way, they can clearly indicate what action items correspond to a specific talking point on the meeting agenda.

 Action items keep team members accountable